pulumi/docs/content/docs/tutorials/azure/azure-cs-msi-keyvault-rbac.md

 [Managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) for Azure resources provides Azure services with an automatically managed identity in Azure Active Directory (Azure AD).

-This example demostrates using a managed identity with Azure App Service to access Azure KeyVault, Azure Storage, and Azure SQL Database without passwords or secrets.
+This example demonstrates using a managed identity with Azure App Service to access Azure KeyVault, Azure Storage, and Azure SQL Database without passwords or secrets.

 The application consists of several parts: